-SUBSTANTIAL REHABILITATION: Any rehabilitation which equals or exceeds \$15,000 per unit.
+SUBSTANTIAL REHABILITATION: Any rehabilitation in which Hard Costs equal or exceed \$15,000 per unit.

 SUPPORTIVE HOUSING: Housing designed to meet the special needs of the targeted special needs households occupying the housing and providing Supportive Services targeted to such special needs households.